sayyammshah/inx-service-ca/documentation/BusinessRules.md

 | ---------------------------- | ------------------------------------------------------------------ | ------ |
 | **Temporary Account Freeze** | Users can freeze their account for up to **6 months**.             | [ ]    |
 | **Password Reset Cooldown**  | Users can request a password reset only **once every 10 minutes**. | [ ]    |

+# Fetch Insights

+### Stage 1 - in this stage just fetch based on users created

+### Stage 2 - in this stage add mechanism of recommendation